hamidadelyar/fsm-chat/README.md

 ## Getting Started

 The key file in this application is the Chat.js file.
 This contains the core logic of the chatbot (Where the FSM is created).
+The page-controller.js file is responsible for creating an instance of the Chat class and displaying responses between the user and bot within a chat window that it creates in the Shadow DOM.

 A simple conversation flow, represented in a JSON object.